hinell/user-css/README.md

 ## TODO
 * add common palette
 * add sass
-# remove lerna (aging project)

 ## Contribute
 [contribute]: #contribute

-Good point to start with contribution is to checkout [`package.json`](./package.json) file scripts first.
+See [DEVELOPMENT.md] file for more info.
+A good starting point with contribution is to checkout root [`package.json`](./package.json) file scripts first.
 The projet is maintananed by following tools:
 * `commitizen` - Handy tool to quickly build up git commit message
 * `lerna` - Manages monorepo projects